seopub/zoincommunity/README.md

-Noir
+Zoin
 =============================

-What is Noir?
+What is Zoin?
 -------------

-Noir is the implementation of the Sigma Protocol guaranteeing true financial anonymity.
+Zoin is the implementation of the Sigma Protocol guaranteeing true financial anonymity.

  - 2.5 minute block target
  - No hardcap
  - 2.2 coins per block as subsidy

-For more information, as well as an immediately useable, binary version of the noir client sofware, see https://github.com/noirofficial/noir/releases.
+For more information, as well as an immediately useable, binary version of the zoin client sofware, see https://github.com/seopub/zoincommunity/releases.

 License
 -------

-Noir is released under the terms of the MIT license.
+Zoin is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.